e271828e/Flight.jl/prototypes/kernel/README.md

 with `localization_tol` and `localization_budget` joining `firing_budget` as
 validated deployment keywords.
 The stand-ins table empties.

+**Increment 8 — the stepper seam's second backend.** §10.2's seam becomes
+dispatch: `step!`, `startpoint` and `dense!` on a stepper type, RK4's scratch moving off the `Simulation` into its own struct, and Heun joining as `method = Heun` — a deployment keyword defaulting to `RK4`.
+The frame loop's reach into RK4's work registers is gone: localization reads the seam's retained pair and dense output and never a scratch index, and the fitted convergence orders — 4 and 2 through one unchanged deployment surface and one unchanged localization machinery — are the interchangeability proof.

     julia --project=. test/runtests.jl

 ## What is real here